leolivier/auto-po-lyglot/README.md

 |  --context_language CONTEXT_LANGUAGE   | the language of the context translation | CONTEXT_LANGUAGE |  |
 |  --target_language TARGET_LANGUAGE     | the language into which the original phrase will be translated | TARGET_LANGUAGES (which is an array) |  |

-# TO DO
+# COMING SOON
-* Create a small website to submit a po file and get it translated using po_main.py
+* Publishing the streamlit UI to the Streamlit Community Cloud